 Should the transition be completed by one person?
 Depending on the size of your school and the number of programmes and services you are using, it may make sense to have the entire process completed by 1 admin, or by 1 admin per academic programme.
 If for example, your DP, MYP and PYP programmes wish to transition at different dates, or perhaps your Junior & High school are on different campuses and have differing needs, steps can be completed separately by different users at different times.

-Do our users need to do anything in the transition, such as transition their own personal account?
+Do our users need to do anything in the transition, such as move their personal account?
 No, there is no participation required from your wider school community.
 After a transition is completed, students & parents will have access to their new classes & year groups, and Teachers will find Units, Tasks & Resources available in their resource bank.
+Please see New Academic Year Guide for Teachers.

 When is the best timing & how long does it take?